 While that’s what it means in a broad sense, how it works from state to state varies.
-And it’s usually more complex than simply two people living together for a long time.
+And it’s usually much more complex than two people simply living together for a long time.

 Does Washington Have Common-Law Marriage?

 Though the state recognizes common-law marriages from other states—in reality, only a few still embrace the custom—Washington itself does not allow the practice.

 Couples cohabitate before marriage at a higher rate than ever before.
 Many commingle finances and every other facet of their lives, much like in a marriage.
-It’s not even uncommon for couples to have and raise children without marrying.
+It’s not even uncommon for couples to have and raise children without ever tying the knot.